npillmayer/tyse/core/font/ot/ReadMe.md

 focus is on font file manipulation (read in ⇒ manipulate ⇒ export), thus access to tables means more or less access to the tables binaries and doing much of the interpretation on the client side.
 I started out pursuing this approach, but at the end abondened it.
-The main reason for this is that I prefer the approach of the Go core team of keeping the initial font binary in memory, and not copying out too much into separate buffers or data structures.
+The main reason is that I prefer the approach of the Go core team of keeping the initial font binary in memory, and not copying out too much into separate buffers or data structures.
 I need to have the binary data in memory anyway, as for complex-script shaping